When The Shadow Surrenders the Form

 The Shadow often conjures up less than positive images of us and others — whether in terms of active expression or potential.
 Darkness carries that kind of bias in our psyche – perhaps a unique and quite human quality.
 My guess is that there are no other species that literally fear the dark, as opposed to a distinctive scent or sound that give clear evidence of a bona fide, embodied threat.
 Other beings, in fact, seem to seek refuge in the dark as opposed to from the dark.
 It may be that our separation from nature and our discovery of fire have freed us from sharing in this common creature comfort, rather than offering us any net gain to our sense of well-being.

 Yet, paradoxically, some of our most enlightening, intimate, and even romantic moments occur in the dark; moments when we actively shun the light for a closer union with all that comes with the twilight.
-The period between waking and sleeping also involves a transition in consciousness that can be a time of great insight.
+The phase between waking and sleeping also involves a transition in consciousness that can be a time of great insight.
 Although there is the obvious dichotomy of the known and the vastly immeasurable unknown, a Light (good) vs. Shadow (evil) dichotomy seems to me both artificially polarizing and contradictory.
 The question that emerges, then, is what makes up this conflictual relationship we have with Shadow, and how does it play out in our lives?

 At least partly at play here, perhaps, is that having moved outside the warm boundaries of deep nature, we may, consequently, experience ourselves as being out in the cold, struggling to make sense of the primal part of us left behind.
 Additionally, Shadow has been eternally potent in our psyche because of our unique ability to imagine.
 We certainly have a knack for constructing a decidedly dynamic inner world far more expansive and multidimensional than any mutually-agreed-upon reality.
 This freewheeling creativity is most expressed in our dream state, which has prompted intense wonder and self-speculation as far back as our earliest depictions of dreams on cave walls.
 The combined elements of a boundless unknown, the insecurity of separation at the most basic level, and our remarkable talent of imagination contribute to creating the most mysterious and challenging of frontiers – that of our own authentic self.